jornmaes/SimplyConverting/README.md

 # SimplyConverting
-A fast, simple, and modern file conversion tool built with PySide6.
+A fast, simple, offline and modern file conversion tool built with PySide6.

-Easily convert images, audio, video, and even archives — all in one clean interface.
+Easily convert images, audio, video, and even extract archives — all in one clean interface.

 ---